-Six sure fire Northern Michigan sledding winners are in this Northern Michigan sled hill round up for kids up North.
+Seven sure fire Northern Michigan sledding winners are in this Northern Michigan sled hill round up for Kids up North.
 Jump on!

 Kiwanis Hill in Harbor Springs boasts some serious vertical, along with sled-shredding jumps along the edge of the woods, great walking trails that circle the property, and a warming hut available for rent (dirt cheap rent, we might add).
 Located just blocks from downtown at the end of Arbor Street.